Purchasing a car in the UAE is a significant investment, but you must consider several factors, including the resale value of cars in the UAE.

 Mercedes-Benz | Skoda |

-These brands manufacture many models, and their resale value is different.
+Remember that these brands manufacture many models, and the resale value of each model is different.
 So, you’d better search for a model with a higher resale value.

 2. Vehicle Condition

-The condition of a vehicle affects its resale value.
-Therefore, the car you want to sell should be in good condition, or else you will have to lower your price to attract buyers.
+There is no need to explain that the condition of a vehicle affects its resale value.
+In fact, the car you want to sell should be in good condition, or else you will have to lower your price to attract buyers.
+You need to consider the following factors when estimating the resale value of your car:

 3. Mileage

-Lower mileage often leads to higher resale value, because it’s equal to less wear and tear.
-The impact of mileage on the resale value is different in the life cycle of a car.
+Lower mileage definitely means higher resale value, because the more you use the car, the more wear and tear it will have.
+The impact of mileage on the resale value of a car is different in the life cycle of a car.

-Although there is no specific formula to determine that, the following table is a good estimation of the resale value reduction due to mileage:
+Although there is no specific formula to determine the depreciation rate, the following table is a good estimation of the resale value reduction due to mileage:

 Mileage Range | Impact on Resale Value |